Video Teaching can be used to increase flexibility in your course, or in feedback and assessment, or in student generated content and more.

 - 21 ways to use video in your teaching - We have a page for over all Video Teaching that gives a snapshot of other pages and blog posts that have the category “How to” with a corresponding tag relevant to video, such as “Youtube“, “Hangouts” or “Video“.
 Here are 21 articles from that archive that you might find useful if you’re thinking to use video in your teaching, or if ...
 Read More

-- Talking the Walk: Innovating in footwear, Step 2 - Related Posts Teaching Youtube to teach Making use of the National VET Repository Youtube: a necessarily untidy guide to evolving innovation Lectures as Animated Videos?
-Creating video content
+- Talking the Walk: Innovating in footwear, Step 2 - Related Posts How to: Saving a PowerPoint presentation to Video Making use of the National VET Repository Video in microlearning content How are you using video?
+Youtube and the School of Fashion

 - Youtube, machine learning and professional networks in Fashion - The School of Fashion and Textiles has invited us back to their annual professional development day, to give an update on the work we started last year.
 We’ve also been asked to run a workshop to help others get started with the methods in using Youtube, creating a professional website and connecting into a professional network.
 The presentation We’ll go ...
 Read More